 The best part is that you can drink right out of the press, saving the hassle of washing multiple cups!

-5. Instant Satisfaction
+5. Instant Coffee

 While nothing beats a freshly-brewed cup of Java, lugging around a giant brewing device can be taxing and expensive.
-For the times that you want to pack light on the trail, try out single serve instant coffee packets.
+For the times that you want to pack light on the trail, try out single-serve instant coffee packets.
 Just heat up your water, add the dissolvable grounds, and enjoy!

-Your Brewing Gear Checklist
+Your Camping Coffee Brewing Checklist

-Wrapping It Up…
+Wrapping Brewing It Up…

-There are dozens of techniques to get your caffeine fix in the wild, but all of the mentioned methods above have been fully tested by yours truly – and trust me, I get the jitters without my morning cup of coffee.
+There are dozens of techniques to get your caffeine fix in the wild, but all of the mentioned methods above have been thoroughly tested by yours truly – and trust me, I get the jitters without my morning cup of coffee.

 Do you have a burning question about being a campsite barista?
 Do you have another outdoor brewing technique we left out?
 Comment below to spread the camping love and get outdoors!